Xennet/xennetdocs/README.md

     3. Minimal storage (disk space) and performance.

     4. Size of persistant storage.
 This will be saved locally by the node and mounted to the VM.
-Publisher can announce that they deactivate all task’s or specific node’s (identified by address) persistant storage, and cease from paying for it.
+Publisher can announce that they deactivate all task's or specific node's (identified by address) persistant storage, and cease from paying for it.

     5. Number of cores with how much clock frequency for each (multiple choice).
-Similar to AWS’ Computing Units.
+Similar to AWS' Computing Units.

     6. Memory per core and memory speed.